The most spectacular of the Celebrity Photo Shoots for Larry Flynt’s Hustler.

-Back in the 1980s, Larry Flynt’s Hustler magazine ran a series of Celebrity Photo Shoots – not, as you might think, nude layouts featuring up ‘n’ coming Hollywood starlets, but shoots that were directed by famous people.
-Obviously, they would have to be the sort of celebrity who didn’t mind being associated to the most controversial adult magazine on the market.
-Dennis Hopper did one, for instance.
+Back in the 1980s, Larry Flynt‘s Hustler magazine ran a series of Celebrity Photo Shoots – not, as you might think, nude layouts featuring up ‘n’ coming Hollywood starlets, but shoots that were directed by famous people.
+Obviously, they would have to be the sort of celebrity who didn’t mind being associated with the most controversial adult magazine on the market.
+Dennis Hopper did one, for instance, and Marjoe Gortner produced another.
 But the most spectacular and expensive shoot was that created by Frank Zappa as a promotional piece for his new triple LP and planned Broadway show Thing-Fish.

 Thing-Fish was an ambitious and hilariously un-Broadway affair that told the story – narrated by the title character – of a racist theatre critic who creates a disease that will target African-Americans and homosexuals (Zappa was firmly of the belief that AIDS was created in a lab).
 He tests the disease on prisoners who become ‘Mammy Nuns’.
 There is also a sub-plot involving WASP couple Harry and Rhonda, who have to face up to their secret past sex lives after attending a theatrical performance by the Mammy Nuns.
 Along the way, Zappa satirises feminism, class war, theatrical snobbery, conspiracy theories and more.
 It’s as far removed from the nice, safe, populist Broadway musical as you could ever get.